While the Cafe was at the heart of the business, the Network was its engine.

 One warm spring day, we lost our Internet connectivity in the 3rd Ave building, and I just happened

 Speakeasy was full of heart at all times.
 I have a million examples of this kind of corporate

 Speakeasy sets up its first hardware in order to test out delivering WiMax within the Seattle metro

 Speakeasy departs Belltown for a new location overlooking the Seattle waterfront.

 Founded in 1994, Speakeasy evolved into an Internet service provider primarily for residential

-After more than a decade developing Speakeasy from nothing into something, Mike Apgar was ready
+After more than a decade developing Speakeasy from nothing into something, Mike Apgar was ready for

-I don’t think I’d ever had so much fun on the job, we laughed daily and the overall
+I don't think I'd ever had so much fun on the job, we laughed daily and the overall vibe was sincere.